myENA/vue-table/docs/README.md

 ## Dependencies

-- Vue 2
+- Vue 3
-- Bootstrap 3
+- Ramda (only if you'r including the src)
-- FontAwesome 4
+- Axios (soft - used for ServerTable.
+Will not be needed if you don't use it or if you pass the `fetchData` prop)